dreamingcuriosity/DottyComfile/README.md

 # Makefile-generator
 Makefile generator useful if you want to write makefiles way faster, the format is super short and flexible
+# How to use
+Create a file named makethemake.txt, write the project name at line 1